Chemistry PhD Program

 NYU Shanghai, in partnership with the NYU Graduate School of Arts and Science (GSAS) and the NYU Department of Chemistry, invites applications from exceptional students for PhD study and research in Chemistry.

-Participating students are enrolled in the NYU GSAS Chemistry PhD program, complete a portion of their coursework at the NYU Department of Chemistry in New York, and then transition to full-time residence at NYU Shanghai where they finish their coursework and undertake their doctoral research under the supervision of NYU Shanghai faculty.
+Participating students are enrolled in the NYU GSAS Chemistry PhD program, complete a portion of their coursework at the NYU Department of Chemistry in New York, and then transition to full-time residence at NYU Shanghai where they finish their coursework and undertake doctoral research under the supervision of NYU Shanghai faculty.

 Highlights of the Program